rw3iss/wails-esbuild-example/README.md

-This is a repository to demonstrate how to use the Wails library (written in Go) to host an HTML/JS web client.
+This is a repository to demonstrate how to use the Wails library to host an HTML/JS web client in a native/desktop Go client.
 The web client here is written in vanilla JS, and compiled with esbuild.